“Give me a missed call when you are leaving the house and I will see you there.” Doesn’t this sound familiar?

 From Anna Hazare, Amir Khan, the IPL to our very own Autowala, “giving a missed call” has become a common phrase amongst people, and the habit may soon replace our good old SMS.

-Here are the top 10 reasons why a missed call is given :-
+Here are the top 10 reasons to run a missed call marketing campaign :-

 1) To convey a short message